MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/design-details-changing-costing-methods.md

 > [!NOTE]
 > This step does not consider quantities that are included in unshipped orders.
 For more information, see [Handle inventory quantities that are allocated to demand](design-details-changing-costing-methods.md#handle-inventory-quantities-that-are-allocated-to-demand).

-Use a physical inventory journal to produce a list of the quantities in inventory.
+Use a physical stock journal to produce a list of the quantities in inventory.
 Depending on the warehouse location setup, use one of the following:

 * Physical Invt.
 Journals
 * Whse.
 Phys.
 Invt.
 Journals